DavOstx7/pyloadover/README.md

 ID generators determine how functions are identified and grouped.
 `pyloadover` provides two built-in generators:

-* `QualifiedNameIdGenerator`: Uses the function’s module and qualified name as the ID.
+* `FullyQualifiedNameIdGenerator`: Uses the function’s module and qualified name as the ID.
 * `NameIdGenerator`: Uses the function’s name as the ID.

 You can also create custom ID generators: